DaniTshite/SaleSystem/README.md

 # SaleSystem
-A Desktop Software System Built using C#,MS SQL SERVER that tracks all operations from supply to sales of differents products
+A Desktop Software System Built using C#,MS SQL SERVER, Dapper that tracks supply and sale operations of a small store allowing flexible management and easy administration of stock.